OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/extension_plugin.rst

 variables instead of the zero-dimensional lists that F2PY returns whenever it generates the interface for a C function.

-TODO - C++ Example
+.. todo:: C++ Example

-TODO - SWIG helpful hints
+.. todo:: SWIG helpful hints

 Creating an Extension with JCC